Universal service

 Universal service was widely adopted in legislation in Europe beginning in the 1980s and 1990s.
 For instance, under the EU Postal Services Directive (97/67/EC), the Electricity Market Directive (2003/54/EC) and the Telecommunications Directive (2002/22/EC).
 The language of "universal service" has also been used in proposals by the US Democratic Party for the reform of health care.

+When the practice is applied to providing media content, a term must-carry is typically used.

-Origins of concept and term
+Origins of universal service

 The concept of universal service appears to have originated with Rowland Hill and the Uniform Penny Post which he introduced in the United Kingdom in 1837.
 Though Hill never used the term "universal service", his postal system had the hallmarks of early universal service; postal rates were reduced to uniform rates throughout the nation which were affordable to most Britons, enabled by the postage stamp (first introduced here) and a General Post Office monopoly on mail.
 Hill's reforms were quickly adopted by postal authorities worldwide, including the United States Post Office Department (now the United States Postal Service) which already held a monopoly through the Private Express Statutes.
 The service obligations of USPS under current law are commonly referred to as the "universal service obligation" or "USO".
 Universal service is also a key objective of the Universal Postal Union.